[Supervised by a doctor] How to improve fatty liver?

 1-1.
 Fatty liver is caused by overeating, unhealthy eating habits, and lack of exercise

-The causes of fatty liver include:
+The following are some of the causes of fatty liver disease:

 Non-alcoholic steatohepatitis (NASH) is a type of NAFLD that has become a particular problem in recent years